project-chip/connectedhomeip/src/tools/interop/idt/README.md

 -   Change log level from `INFO` to `DEBUG` in `config.py` for additional logging.
--   It is expected that this script will be run on a system with `bash`, `tcpdump`, and `adb` already available.
 -   Compiling `tcpdump` for android may require additional dependencies.
     -   If the build script fails for you, try
         `idt_go && source idt/scripts/compilers.sh`.